-- 3.5 A Member in Public Practice providing an Insolvency Service shall maintain professional competence, take due care and act in a timely manner in the performance of the Member's work in accordance with Subsection 113 Professional Competence and Due Care of the Code. - 3.6 When dealing with other practitioners in transitioning Appointments or where there are parallel Appointments, a Member in Public Practice shall be professional and cooperative, without compromising the Member's obligations in the Appointment. - 3.7 Where an Insolvency Service requires the consideration of matters that are outside the professional expertise of a Member in Public Practice, the Member shall seek expert assistance or advice from a suitably qualified third party or decline the Insolvency Service.
+- 3.5 A Member in Public Practice providing an Insolvency Service shall maintain professional competence, take due care and act in a timely manner in the performance of the Member's work in accordance with Subsection 113 Professional Competence and Due Care^{4 SC1} of the Code. - 3.6 When dealing with other practitioners in transitioning Appointments or where there are parallel Appointments, a Member in Public Practice shall be professional and cooperative, without compromising the Member's obligations in the Member's Appointment. - 3.7 Where an Insolvency Service requires the consideration of matters that are outside the professional expertise of a Member in Public Practice, the Member shall seek expert assistance or advice from a suitably qualified third party, or decline the Insolvency Service.
 Where the Member relies on the advice of a third party, the Member shall disclose in relevant reports or communications the name and qualifications of the third party and the areas in which third party advice has been obtained.
-This obligation does not extend to legal advice where disclosure may result in a waiver of legal professional privilege. - 3.8 Relevant reports are those reports that include a reference to the subject matter for which expert assistance or advice has been obtained. - 3.9 When planning to use the work of a suitably qualified third party, a Member in Public Practice shall assess the professional competence and objectivity of that third party, the appropriateness and reasonableness of the work performed, and the fees charged. - 3.10 A Member in Public Practice shall take all reasonable steps to communicate with Entities affected by an Administration in a timely and clear manner as to the insolvency processes and the rights and obligations of the Entities. - 3.11 In undertaking an Insolvency Service, a Member in Public Practice shall consider any guidance issued by the professional bodies and appropriate regulatory authorities.2 - 3.12 Prior to accepting an Appointment, a Member in Public Practice shall ensure that the Member has the capacity and has access to the necessary resources to conduct the proposed Administration in an effective and efficient manner. - 3.13 Prior to accepting an Appointment from the director(s) of an insolvent Entity or Insolvent Debtor, a Member in Public Practice shall make reasonable enquiries about the identity of the director(s) or Insolvent Debtor in accordance with the requirements of APES 320 Quality Control for Firms in relation to the Acceptance and continuance of Client relationships and specific Engagements as if an Appointment is an Engagement. - 3.14 Reasonable enquiries described in paragraph 3.13 should include meeting with and/or obtaining appropriate documents to confirm the identity of the director(s) or Insolvent Debtor, where possible.
+This obligation does not extend to legal advice where disclosure may result in a waiver of legal professional privilege. - 3.8 Relevant reports are those reports that include a reference to the subject matter for which expert assistance or advice has been obtained. - 3.9 When planning to use the work of a suitably qualified third party, a Member in Public Practice shall assess the professional competence and objectivity of that third party, the appropriateness and reasonableness of the work performed, and the Professional Fees charged. - 3.10 A Member in Public Practice shall take all reasonable steps to communicate with Entities affected by an Administration in a timely and clear manner as to the insolvency processes and the rights and obligations of the Entities. - 3.11 In undertaking an Insolvency Service, a Member in Public Practice shall ARITA3 should consider any guidance issued by the Professional Bodies and appropriate regulatory authorities. - 3.12 Prior to accepting an Appointment, a Member in Public Practice shall ensure that the Member has the capacity and has access to the necessary resources to conduct the proposed Administration in an effective and efficient manner.